Beliavsky/Fortran-code-on-GitHub/README.md

 [ARPACK_PARPACK](https://github.com/KingJGod/ARPACK_PARPACK): solves large eigenvalue problems in double precision in standard Fortran 90, by KingJGod

+[Automatically Tuned Linear Algebra Software (ATLAS)](https://github.com/math-atlas/math-atlas): applies empirical techniques in order to provide portable performance.
+At present, it provides C and Fortran77 interfaces to a portably efficient BLAS implementation, as well as a few routines from LAPACK.

 [bddcml](https://github.com/sistek/bddcml): massively parallel solver of systems of linear equations using Multilevel Balancing Domain Decomposition based on Constraints (BDDC), by sistek

 [blas-interface](https://github.com/awvwgk/blas-interface): interface declarations for basic linear algebra subprograms, by Sebastian Ehlert